 What is an audit trail?
-Audit trails are a critical component of Patient Privacy Intelligence – they document all activities relating to user access and modification of sensitive data within an entire information technology infrastructure.
-FairWarning delivers a multi-layered approach to data security and patient privacy monitoring that can help you meet the challenges of regulatory compliance.
+Audit trails are critical components of privacy and security monitoring – they document all activities relating to user access and modification of sensitive data within an entire information technology infrastructure.
+Using audit trails along with other insights gleaned from user activity monitoring, you can enhance your organization’s data security and privacy monitoring to help you meet the challenges of regulatory compliance.

-While simple access restrictions might have been sufficient to curtail unwanted or improper retrieval of protected data only a few decades ago, the modern business and technological landscapes are infinitely more complex.
-There are innumerable difficulties in merely limiting information access to only a few key members of the workforce, particularly in smaller healthcare organizations where team members perform multi-functional duties.
-In order to maintain control over private patient information, healthcare organizations must maintain robust, comprehensive audit trails.
+While simple access restrictions might have been enough to curtail improper access of sensitive data only a few years ago, the modern business and technological landscapes are infinitely more complex.
+There are innumerable challenges in limiting information access to only a few key members of the workforce, particularly in smaller organizations where team members perform multi-functional duties.
+In order to maintain control over private customer information, organizations must maintain robust, comprehensive audit trails.

-Simply put, an audit trail is the systematic accrual of employee activity with regard to accessing secure patient information, in order to assure the integrity of the information and the proper use/access.
-At a minimum, audit trail features must contain:
+Simply put, an audit trail is the systematic accrual of employee activity regarding the access of secure information, which is recorded to ensure information integrity as well as proper use and access.
+At a minimum, audit trail features should contain:

-- Automated information capture at the time of record creation, alteration, or deletion
+- Automated information captured at the time of record creation, alteration, or deletion

-- Immutable storage security, rendering any alteration of the audit trail by any user or administrator impossible
+- Immutable storage security, making any alteration of the audit trail by any user or administrator impossible

 - A record of the specific user accessing or modifying the information